 A popular decorating rule which makes it easier to create a colour scheme is the 60-30-10 rule.
 The concept is very simple and works well in balancing colours in a room.

 The 60 (percent) relates to the main colour for your space.
 This colour will anchor your room and provide a back drop for the rest of the colour scheme.
 If you were designing your living area then the main colour would be for walls and large accent pieces such as rugs and sofas.

-The 30 (percent) will be the secondary colour which you would use for items such as curtains, occasional chairs and occasional furniture like an ottoman.
-This colour should be different enough to create interest in your space but should also support and complement your main colour nicely.
+The 30 (percent) will be the secondary colour.
+For this you could use items such as curtains, occasional chairs and furniture like an ottoman.
+This colour should be different enough to create interest in your space.
+But it should also support and complement your main colour nicely.

 The last remaining 10 (percent) is the one that you can have the most fun with and is the easiest to change.
 This colour is the accent colour and it can completely transform a space.
 You can use pops of colour for items such as accessories, throws and scatter cushions.
 Look at artwork and fabric patterns for inspiration on what colour to go with.

 Proportion Of Space

 This refers to placement of objects within a space.
 For example, in a living area if you don’t want to have two identical sofa’s facing each other, you could place two lounge occasional chairs next to each other and opposite the sofa instead.
 So even though they are different to the sofa they still will balance out the space.

 Think about balancing out a big tall piece of furniture by using two or three medium sized pieces.